edgio-docs/edgio-docs/src/pages/guides/logs.md

 ### ds {/*ds*/}

-Destination, determined by split testing rules, if any; if no rules, the value is left as the default router.
+Destination, determined by A/B testing rules, if any; if no rules, the value is left as the default router.

 ### be {/*be*/}